PostHog/meta/requests-for-comments/2022-11-02-data-exploration.md

 }
 ```

-Moving away from insights, here's a query under cohorts for "match persons who match any criteria: completed an event multiple times. $autocapture exactly 5 times in the last 30 days"
+Moving away from insights, here's a query under cohorts for "match persons who match criteria: completed `$autocapture` exactly 5 times in the last 30 days"

 ```json
 {